Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: Abstract

 \section{Abstract}

 Non-Terrestrial Networks (NTN) are expected to be a critical component of 6th Generation (6G) networks, providing ubiquitous, continuous, and scalable services.
-Nevertheless, NTN comes with some new issues, such as long propagation delay, high Doppler shift, frequent handover scenarios, spectrum sharing with existing services, intricate beam and resource allocation, and more, that must be handled for exploiting its advantages.
-To address these challenges, this paper presents Artificial Intelligence (AI) as a potential solution due to its ability to capture complex correlations among different network parameters to solve these issues and offer a practical framework with competitive performances in real-world scenarios.
-In this paper, we will provide an overview of AI as an enabling tool for NTN, discussing potential research scopes and the challenges associated with utilizing AI-enabled NTN.
+Satellites emerge as the primary enabler for NTN, leveraging their extensive coverage, stable orbits, scalability, and adherence to international regulations.
+However, satellite-based NTN presents unique challenges, including long propagation delay, high Doppler shift, frequent handovers, spectrum sharing complexities, and intricate beam and resource allocation, among others.
+The integration of NTNs into existing terrestrial networks in 6G introduces a range of novel challenges, including task offloading, network routing, network slicing, and many more.
+To tackle all these obstacles, this paper proposes Artificial Intelligence (AI) as a promising solution, harnessing its ability to capture intricate correlations among diverse network parameters.
+We begin by providing a comprehensive background on NTN and AI, highlighting the potential of AI techniques in addressing various NTN challenges.
+Next, we present an overview of existing works, emphasizing AI as an enabling tool for satellite-based NTN, and explore potential research directions.
+Furthermore, we discuss ongoing research efforts that aim to enable AI in satellite-based NTN through software-defined implementations, while also discussing the associated challenges.
+Finally, we conclude by providing insights and recommendations for enabling AI-driven satellite-based NTN in future 6G networks.